Confronting Dehumanization and Baseless Hate

 I began to wonder about the difference between baseless love and love that makes sense and realized that it is easy to love those who love us reliably and unreservedly.
 It is easy to love those who love us exactly as we wish to be loved.
 It is easy to love those for whom we hold no resentment, no bitterness, no disappointment, no disdain.
 These are people it makes sense to love.

 But what about those who take us for granted or disappoint us?
 What about those whose love is shallow or unreliable or uncertain or insufficient?
 What about those who fail to love us the way we need to be loved, or whose love is unavailable?
-Or those who have disappointed us again and again, and for whom we hold resentment, bitterness, or even disdain?
+Or those who disappoint us again and again, and for whom we hold resentment, bitterness, or even disdain?
 Perhaps with them, we can only rebuild the world of I and Thou with our own baseless love.

 And what about people who mischaracterize or malign us?
 Do they deserve our love?